TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 Before deploying your data plane, you will need to prepare the connection details to the control plane:
 * **Tyk Dashboard API Access Credentials**: `api_key` setting in Docker, `gateway.rpc.apiKey` in helm
 * **Organisation ID**: `rpc_key` setting in Docker, `gateway.rpc.rpcKey` in helm
-* **MDCB connection string**: `gateway.rpc.connString` setting in helm
+* **MDCB connection string**: `connection_string` setting in Docker, `gateway.rpc.connString` setting in helm

 You need first to create a user that will be able to connect to the control plane.
 Go to the API Manager Dashboard.

   {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager.png" alt="API Manager Dashboard" >}}

-  - Within the API Manager Dashboard, select or create a user to be used as the login from your Hybrid gateways with the following permissions: **TBD**
+  - Within the API Manager Dashboard, select or create a user to be used as the login from your Hybrid gateways with `Real time notifications` as **read** permission.

   {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager-user.png" alt="API Manager Dashboard" >}}